attadanta/quack-rock-fastapi/README.md

 # QuackRock FastAPI

 We want to learn how to build a REST API with Python.
 Let's also try to define a meaningful REST API MVC and use it as a starting point for exercises in other languages.
-In other words, what should a REST API minimally do?
+In other words, what should a RESTful API minimally do?

 * JSON I/O
 * Conventional HTTP usage